I welcome your stories about your quirky neighbors/family/friends

 Never having focused on money earning (but still needing to earn), I followed my heart into work, travel, mothering, and now grandmothering, but still writing.
-I offer help (at reasonable rates) to writers seeking line or word editing, or needing a neutral overview of a work in progress.
-I welcome serious conversations about writing, or Life.

 1. click on title bar above.